modsound/mac_notify-vim/README.md

 one argument required.

 ## Configuration
-You can change Notification Sender's name by a global variable below.
+You can change Notification title by a global variable below.
 ```
-let g:mac_who_notify = "Vim Girl"
+let g:mac_notify_title = "Attention!"
 ```